connorjclark/hoten.cc/_posts/porting-zelda-classic.md

 }
 ```

 > The busy-wait while loop pattern is problematic because it spins the CPU and wastes cycles.
-However, in this case it's actually pretty OK because the initialization code is expected the finish quickly.
+However, in this case it's actually pretty OK because the initialization code is expected to finish quickly.
 In general, a [condition variable](https://www.ibm.com/docs/en/aix/7.1?topic=programming-using-condition-variables) is preferred to allow the thread to sleep until the state it cares about changes.

 Emscripten can build multithreaded applications that work on the web by using Web Workers and `SharedArrayBuffer`, but by default it will not build with thread support, so everything happens on the main thread.